Advertisement

 Feels like it.
 Mercedes has made a big fuss about the latest E-Class’s ability to keep you and your offspring in a state of perpetual awe between A and B. Which is fine provided you’re not the one driving.
 When the driver’s in awe, the car’s in trouble.
 And the problem with the E-Class is that it doesn’t so much bathe you in tech but try and drown you in it.

 Seriously, even the passenger gets a screen now, turning the entire dashboard into a scaled-down, slab-fronted Piccadilly Circus (a la EQS).
 See that camera atop the dash?
-That’s for taking selfies (really - TikTok is among the apps) and holding Zoom calls over 5G.
+That’s for taking selfies (you'll find TikTok among the apps) and holding Zoom calls over 5G.
 While stationary, mind.
 The E-Class will even overtake for you, so advanced is the ADAS now.
 And no, you still can’t trust it.

 The vents are mechanically driven and can be aimed via the touchscreen; a front-facing camera feed is overlaid with nav graphics telling you where to go; the HUD rivals an Ordnance Survey map for detail.
 It’s overwhelming.
 And highly distracting.